School code: 3962

 When do I need to apply for a passport?

 Begin the passport application process in the fall semester before the Spanish Immersion Program begins.
-Students are required to provide a copy of their passport (or proof of purchase) by the application deadline (January 27).
+Students are required to provide a copy of their passport (or proof of purchase) by the passport priority deadline, May 7.
 Even if you already have a passport, check the expiration date!
 The U.S. State Department requires citizens traveling outside the U.S. to have a passport that is valid for three months after they plan to return from their travels.
 For information about how to apply for a passport, reference these instructions on the State Department website.

 Will I need a visa?